Ending Injection Vulnerabilities

 Haven't we solved this issue with Parameterised Queries?

-While they allow user values to be kept separate, mistakes still happen.
+While they allow user values to be kept separate, it's not required, and mistakes happen.

 -